Starcounter/Docs/guides/transactions/long-running-transactions/README.md

 ### Attaching a transaction to an existing JSON object

-If the part of the view-model that the transaction should be attached to is already instantiated, for example a default value for a property of type `Json`, the transaction can be attached manually.
+If the part of the view-model that the transaction should attach to is already instantiated, for example a default value for a property of type `Json`, the transaction can attach manually.

 Lets assume that in the previous example, the `CurrentPage` property was already instantiated.